 Poor academic performance is defined as follows: Grades in the range of B- to B+ can be considered cause for concern and result in an academic action; two or more Bs in a semester will result in academic warning or probation; two or more Bs in courses corresponding to a training goal may also result in an academic action.
 With grades in the C range or lower in a required course, a student must retake the course, or complete a remediation plan which has been agreed to by the course instructor and approved by the Program Director.
 Two or more courses with a grade of C or lower will result in faculty review for possible dismissal from the program.
 Incompletes may also be considered an indication of poor academic performance and grounds for academic action.
-Students who have two or more outstanding incompletes may not take more than 16 credits until the Incomplete is satisfactorily completed.
-Students have two semesters, from the date of the Incomplete, to satisfactorily complete all course work.
+Students who have two or more outstanding incompletes may not take more than 16 credits until the Incomplete is satisfactorily complete all course work.
 If the course work is not completed by the deadline, regardless of whether the student is enrolled, the Incomplete automatically becomes an F and the student must re-take the course.